asarmadi/ML_for_CS/README.md

 ## III.
 Results
    1. When the `best_N` argument is added, a figure will be generated under Figs folder which depicts the variance of entropies with respect to the different values of `N`.
 The maximum value of `N` is set to be 20 in the code.
    ![Best N](/Figs/std_vs_N.png)

+   2. Then the threshold will be calculated based on the `N`, `pct`, and validation data.
+   3. The False negative rate of the method on the test data will be reported.